 Our Office of Systems maintains and oversees agency policies and procedures governing our records.
 We are working to meet records management requirements in the Executive Memorandum M-12-18 issued by OMB on August 24, 2012 by the required due dates.
-For comprehensive information about our efforts and our records management program, visit https://www.ssa.gov/records-management/.
+For comprehensive information about our efforts and our records management program, visit SSA's Records Management Program.